254CARBON/BUTTERFLY/docs/development/testing-strategy.md

 ## Overview

 BUTTERFLY employs a comprehensive testing strategy with multiple test layers to ensure quality and reliability.
+This document defines canonical testing expectations that apply across all services, with service-specific variations noted where applicable.

 ---